Leeks can be intimidating but they capable of making borning mashed potatoes and elevating them to something extraordinary.

 Due to the layered structure of leeks, it is crucial to clean them properly.

-Prepare leeks by cutting off the dark green stalk, just where it meats the light green color in the bulb.
+Prepare leeks by cutting off the dark green stalk, just where it meets the light green color in the bulb.

 I never use the stalks, although some home cooks have used them to flavor stock.